Saud-Bin-Shahid/Selenium-JUnit_Assignment/README.md

 # Selenium-JUnit_Assignment

+## About This Project
-## In this repository, there is a Selenium JUnit project that automates a webform.
+In this repository, there is a Selenium JUnit project that automates a webform.

 ## Webform URL
 https://www.digitalunite.com/practice-webform-learners